rangle/koast-documentation/documentation/basics/getting-started.md

 ```

-This will generate a bare-bones application, that once completed start the application - `node server/app.js` and point your browser at http://localhost:3000/api/koast
+This will generate a bare-bones application, that once completed starts the application - `node server/app.js` and point your browser at http://localhost:3000/api/koast

 ## Structure Created ##